BYU-Hydroinformatics/mch_bridge/README.md

 Similarly data can be previewed for the different data files:

-#### Stations

-Data file containing stations can be previewed in a map that shows the name of the each stations after clicking on each of them.
+1. **Stations**: Data file containing stations can be previewed in a map that shows the name of the each stations after clicking on each of them.

-#### Station Groups and Variable Types Stations

-Data file containing stations groups or variable types stations are previewed by providing a table with the content of the file.
+1. **Station Groups and Variable Types Stations**: Data file containing stations groups or variable types stations are previewed by providing a table with the content of the file.

-#### Time Series

-Data files for each time series are plotted in order to be previewed.
+1. **Time Series**: Data files for each time series are plotted in order to be previewed.

 ## Data Preparation